AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 ### Configure Processor and Attach Handler

-The `src/processor.ts` file is where the template project instantiates the `SubstrateEvmProcessor` class, configures it for execution, and attaches the handler functions(s).
+The `src/processor.ts` file is where the project template instantiates the `SubstrateEvmProcessor` class, configures it for execution, and attaches the handler functions(s).
 Luckily for us, most of the job is already done.
-It is important to note that, since the template was built for the `moonriver` network, there are a couple of things to change:
+It is important to note that, since the template was built for the `moonriver` network, there are some things we should change:

-1. Change the name argument passed to `SubstrateEvmProcessor` constructor (not necessary, but good practice)
+1. Change the name argument passed to `SubstrateEvmProcessor` constructor (not necessary, but good practice).
 2. Change the archive parameter of the `setDataSource` function to fetch the Archive URL for Astar.
 3. Change the argument passed to the `setTypesBundle` function to `"astar"`.

-Look at this code snippet for the end result:
+Check out this code snippet for the end result:

 ```ts
 // src/processor.ts